kem406/hbot/index.md

 # Why use an H-Bot?

 There are two main benefits to the H-Bot design: cost and efficiency.
-The H-Bot allows for x-axis and y-axis movement using only two motors (as opposed to the three that are usually found on CNC machines such as the desktop Shopbot or the Makerbot 3d Printer to achieve the same effect), which also eliminates the need to physically move a third motor across one of the axes.
+The H-Bot allows for x-axis and y-axis movement using only two motors (as opposed to the three usually found on CNC machines like the desktop Shopbot or the Makerbot 3d Printer to achieve the same effect), which also eliminates the need to physically move a third motor across one of the axes.

 ## How it Works